Bjeaurn/presentations/src/2023/whats-new-in-Angular/index.md

 Since v16 also supports standalone apps.<!-- .element: class="fragment" -->

 Note: Angular Universal from Universal Javascript; Javascript applications that runs in more environments than the browser.
+By adding the Express-engine to your Angular app, it can now boot in NodeJS on your servers and render an application.

 ----